lh-server/verify/README.md

 Only use the public key provided on the Light's Hope website.

-To use the application, simply provide three arguments; `-pubkey`, `-json` and `-signature`. `-json` is the provided `characters.json`, `pubkey` is the public key available from the Light's Hope website or this repository (see the root) and `-signature` is expected cryptographic signature, provided directly on the command line rather than as a file.
+To use the application, simply provide three arguments; `-pubkey`, `-json` and `-signature`. `-json` is the provided `characters.json`, `pubkey` is the PEM or BER encoded public key available from the Light's Hope website or this repository (see the root) and `-signature` is expected cryptographic signature, provided directly on the command line rather than as a file.
 By default, `-signature` expects a decimal value so prepend
 `0x` when providing a hexadecimal value.